ATLAS-1 – The Space Mission to Understand the Atmosphere

 Read More: SR-71 “Ichi-Ban” – Buried in the Deepest Ocean on Earth

 All three shuttles were launched with an orbital inclination of 57 degrees, meaning that the surface of the Earth was visible.
 ATLAS-I and ATLAS-2 reached an orbital altitude of 296 km and ATLAS-3 at 302 km.

-Before and during the assignment, the cleanliness of the instruments were made a top priority.
+Before and during the assignment, the cleanliness of the instruments was made a top priority.
 Prior to launch, all instruments were meticulously wiped down, only operating 24 hours after reaching orbit following a degassing process.